Selected works – click to open album

 Stewart Forrest first learned about art and its amazing potential from his mother.
 He is currently represented by Agora Gallery while residing in Bergen, Norway with his wife and children.

 Agora Gallery-530 West 25th Street, New York

 Phone: 212.226.4151 X 207

-From all that falls under light to that which is hidden in shadow, I look for and build bridges between them to find the essence of what they are.
+From all that falls under light to that which is hidden in shadow, I look for and build bridges between them to extract the essence of what they are.

-March 2013 – Joint exhibition at AGORA GALLERY, Chelsea, New York
+March 2013 – Essence of abstraction at Agora Gallery, Chelsea, New York

 March 2013 -”Urban Decay” at Tre Brør, Voss